-The humble commercial hybrid hen (our lovely ex-bat) has been designed and modified over the years to ensure peak egg production and consistency of yield.
+The humble commercial hybrid hen (our lovely ex-caged) has been designed and modified over the years to ensure peak egg production and consistency of yield.

 We thought you might be interested to know the process which leads to a hen laying an egg for your breakfast.